 “Stranger danger” is not just for kids anymore.
 It applies to you, your coworkers, and your clients.
 The real estate industry has seen a lot of crime through the years, and sadly the rates are increasing.
 Because the nature of the business is constantly meeting new people in new locations, crime is a part of the job.
 This has encouraged many real estate agents to adopt ways to protect themselves and their clients.

-According to the National Association of Realtors, 40 percent of 3,000 real estate professionals in a recent survey reported being in a situation where they feared for their safety.
+According to the NAR, 40 percent of 3,000 real estate professionals in a recent survey reported being in a situation where they feared for their safety.
 These situations usually occurred in model homes, at open houses, during showings, or in properties in remote locations.
 The same poll revealed that at least one third of all agents have taken a self-defense class, while thirteen percent use a smartphone tracking app to track and share their location with their families or colleagues.

 Crime continues to rise for homeowners who have listed their property.
 Open houses and showings invite both potential buyers and potential criminals into the home.
 Oftentimes, thieves may pose as potential buyers so they can case the home, only to return later to steal everything from art, to jewelry, to medications.
 Some thieves have begun to take advantage of keyless entry systems.
 They may reuse a code they have gained from an agent when they were posing as an interested buyer.
 If the agent has forgotten to reprogram the keyless lock, the thieves have an easy way in.

 But while real estate crime continues to rise, so has the real estate industry’s ability to fight it.
 We have compiled lists of real estate crime dangers and what you and your client can do to avoid them.
 For more information on real estate crime and what you can do to protect yourself and others, or to sign up for a safety webinar, visit the National Association of Realtor’s webinar page.

 - Have clients put valuables into storage or safety deposit boxes

 - Tell clients to hide their medications